davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 The centroids of the Ca-in-olivine model age distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

-Using a database of surface heat flows for North America [@Blackwell2004],
+Using a database of surface heat flows for North America,
 @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
 Projection of the TA98 temperature distribution onto our calculated steady-state geotherms yields model depths of ~45-55 km for the